Become a Montessori teacher.

 Thank you for your interest to study the Montessori Method with us.
+We’re conveniently located in Ferndale, Randburg, South Africa.
 Please schedule an observation of our model school to get a glimpse of the daily life in a Montessori School and to see if this method of teaching resonates with your personality.

 The Montessori Campus welcomes applications from all candidates interested in pursuing a career as a Montessori educator.
 To ensure personal attention between student and trainer, class sizes are limited.

 The Montessori Campus holds that success in the teaching profession in general, and in Montessori Education specifically requires a unique combination of abilities and skills.
 Montessori teachers throughout the history of this educational movement have come from a variety of backgrounds.
 Our admissions requirements and procedures are designed with this in mind, allowing applicants ample opportunity to demonstrate sincere interest and ability to develop the skills and knowledge needed for success in both this teacher education program and their career as a Montessori Educator.